Pancheros Mexican Grill: History

 In 1992, Anderson, after just receiving his MBA from the University of Chicago, opened the first Pancheros with capital made from the stock market.
-The first store was opened in Iowa City, next to the University of Iowa campus.
-The next 10 locations opened in similar midwestern college towns.
+The first store was opened in Iowa City, next to the University of Iowa campus, while the second location opened the same year in East Lansing, Michigan, near the Michigan State University campus.
+The next 9 locations opened in similar midwestern college towns.
 It wasn't until 1998 that Pancheros was revamped to include the addition of a dough press for the famous fresh-pressed tortillas, and an updated, more upscale restaurant decor.
 In 2003 its first non-corporate store opened.
-Bob the Tool was first introduced in restaurants in 2007.
+Their mascot, Bob the Tool, was first introduced in restaurants in April 2007.